The form contains errors

 We’ve all been there.
-You’re keen to start a new fitness routine or you’re pushing yourself to get to your next health goal.
-You’ve skipped a few warm-up or cool-down sessions or taken a couple more classes than you normally would.
-Then you pull a muscle, injure yourself and you can’t train for a week.
+You’re keen to start a new fitness routine.
+Then you injure yourself and you can’t train for a week.
 It’s frustrating and stops you from achieving what you set out to do.
-For some members it might even put them off coming back to train at all.
-So, the question is, how can we help members avoid injury and stop them from dropping out of a new fitness routine?
+So, how can we help members avoid injury and stop them from dropping out of a new fitness routine?

 The study involved surveying 3,175 instructors aged between 16-70 years about their training routines.
 The instructors were asked questions about how often they worked out, the types of exercises they participated in and when they had experienced injuries, if any.

 Current recommendations suggest that we should participate in an average of 3–4 cardiovascular sessions, 2 – 3 resistance sessions and one flexibility session each week.
 The majority of the survey group of Les Mills instructors trained for longer than this, averaging 11-13 hours per week.

 One would think training for longer could put them at a higher risk of injury, however only 13% of instructors reported injuries that demanded a week of unplanned rest.
 Other groups with a similar training volume have reported much higher injury rates of up to 56%2.